Frequently asked questions

 HC3 provides knowledge-based products, and communications to organizations within the HPH sector regardless of size, capabilities, and available resources.
-Also, HC3 has established a monthly webinar forum to deliver briefings providing cyber threat information to technical and non-technical professionals within the sector.
+Also, HC3 has established a bi-monthly briefing forum to deliver briefings providing cyber threat information to technical and non-technical professionals within the sector.

 HC3 collaborates with public/privates sector entities via various communication platforms which consists of stakeholders of different sizes and functions (varying from direct patient care, device manufacturing, to electronic health record systems).
-Sector entities can submit questions, and share information by contacting the email inbox, and centralized phone line.
+Sector entities can submit questions, and share information by contacting the email inbox at HC3@hhs.gov.
 Additionally, the HC3 conducts interactive meetings to learn about external organizations, challenges facing the sector, and receiving feedback on our products.

 HC3 strengthens coordination of cybersecurity information sharing across the HPH sector, which consists of stakeholders of various sizes and functions, varying from direct patient care to device manufacturing to electronic health record systems.
 HC3 is dedicated to cultivating cybersecurity resilience regardless of an organization's technical capacity, but recognizes the special focus that small to medium sized organizations require due to their lack of dedicated cybersecurity capabilities.

 HC3 believes in fulfilling its mission through close collaboration and partnerships with other organizations.
-HC3 coordinates with the Department of Homeland Security (DHS) National Cybersecurity and Communications Integration Center (NCCIC) and the Assistant Secretary for Preparedness and Response (ASPR) to engage and provide services to the HPH sector.
+HC3 coordinates with the Department of Homeland Security (DHS) National Cybersecurity and Cybersecurity and Infrastructure Security Agency (CISA) and the Administration for Strategic Preparedness and Response (ASPR) to engage and provide services to the HPH sector.
 ASPR is a key partner for HC3 information dissemination and provides access to customers through the Government Coordinating Council and Sector Coordinating Council

 The FDA's Center of Excellence on Digital Health is focusing on the cybersecurity issues surrounding medical devices, whereas HC3 has a broader mission in looking at the whole health sector.
 HC3 will continue its collaboration with FDA as an integrated team to ensure the best possible protection for the public.
 FDA has extensive expertise and authority on all aspects of medical devices from design, deployment, oversight, and regulation.
 FDA's is working to provide cybersecurity market guidance to manufactures to improve the security of medical devices.